Every Little Detail on How to Use Positive Reinforcement To Empower Your Child

 Additionally, the child will have learned valuable training with regard to the importance of making others feel special!

-That type of positive reinforcement will reap a harvest over and over.
+Generous positive reinforcement will reap a harvest over and over.

-If not, ask yourself why!
+If that’s not you, ask yourself why.

 So I use the happiest, most boisterous, loudest, cheeriest positive reinforcement I can because it’s not about me or my preferences… it’s about the kids!

 List of Positive Reinforcement to Change Behavior Ideas

 The words you say and the way you say them are not the only way to use positive reinforcement to change behavior.

 Another way of looking at positive reinforcement is through the element of rewards.

-Remember, the concept is as follows: desirable words and actions bring desirable rewards.
+Basic principle: desirable words and actions bring desirable rewards.
 In contrast, undesirable words and actions bring nothing (or undesirable outcomes.)